OTogano/Python-Natural-Language-Processing-Project/README.md

 # Python Natural Language Processing Project
 This Natural Language Processing project consists of two smaller projects.
-Both utilize pythons data science libraries as well as SKlearn NLP tools and models.
+Both utilize pythons data science libraries as well as Scikit_learn NLP tools and models.
 This project was meant to apply the concepts learnt about Natural Language Processing with python.

 # 1. Spam Detector